The Pythagorean Numerology System

 Numerology and Religion

 One thing that many people struggle with is reconciling their interest in numerology with their religious beliefs.
-Interesting, numerology is something that appeared in the bible.
+Interestingly, numerology is something that appeared in the bible.
 Some people take the stance that when numbers are referenced in the Scripture there is a hidden meaning behind the choice of number.
 Others prefer to be more literal in their interpretation and assume that the number was simply a reference to the number of items or people that were present at the time.

 Even with that interpretation, there are some important numbers.
 Jesus went out into the Wilderness for 40 days, while the Israelites were wandering the desert for 40 years.
 The number of the beast is 666.
 The number three represents the Trinity, and there are numerous references to trinities in the bible.
 Not just the Father, Son, and Holy Ghost but also omniscience, omnipotence, and omnipresence.
 There are four cardinal directions and four gospels.
 Six is the number of ‘human imperfection’, while seven is the number of spiritual perfection.